ts-stack/markdown/README.md

  *
  * @param options Hash of options.
 Can also be
  * set using the `Marked.setOptions` method as seen above.
- *
- * @param callback Function called when the `src`
- * has been fully parsed when using async call.
-If
- * the `options` argument is omitted, this can be used as
- * the second argument.
  */
 static parse(src: string, options?: MarkedOptions): string;